deref/extractgqlts/README.md

 ## Status

-**EXPERIMENTAL**
+**STABILIZING**

-You are likely to encounter problems using this.
-However, it being exercised by an in-development product now, so that situation will improve.
+You are likely to encounter small problems using this.
+However, it being used successfully by an in-development product now, so it does indeed work.

 Feedback and/or contributions welcome.